Swellies Surf Guide Part 2- The Flood

 Height: 1-2 ft

-Good For: To make you think a little.
+Good For: To a rare challenge.

 Bad For: Comes and goes quickly, can be a little hit and miss.